anonymous-1618/Course-Project/README.md

 ###The developed script "run_analysis.R" is able to:

-1. Download and Unzip a compressed data from a provided URL
+1. Download and Unzip a compressed data from a provided URL.
-2. Load to R Global environment the files from their respective folders
+2. Load to R Global environment the files from their respective folders.
-3. Combine the test and train data
+3. Combine the test and train data.
-4. Clean the data by considering the rules of tidy data, and labelling the variables with descriptive names
+4. Clean the data by considering the rules of tidy data, and labelling the variables with descriptive names.
-5. Select the data and create a new tidy data (NewTidyData)
+5. Select the data and create a new tidy data (NewTidyData).
-6. Calculate the mean and standard deviation of the selected variables
+6. Calculate the mean and standard deviation of the selected variables.
-7. Use the activity names in the new data set
+7. Use the activity names in the new data set.
-8. Export the data
+8. Export the tidy data.

 The variables description of the NewTidyData is presented in the CodeBook.txt with some level of detail.